istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 If you are using `istioctl` to install, support will be automatically detected.
 This can be done manually as well, and configured by passing `--set values.global.jwtPolicy=third-party-jwt` or `--set values.global.jwtPolicy=first-party-jwt`.

-To determine if your cluster supports third party tokens, look for the `TokenRequest` API:
+To determine if your cluster supports third party tokens, look for the `TokenRequest` API.
+If this returns no response, then the feature is not supported:

     {{< text bash >}}
     $ kubectl get --raw /api/v1 | jq '.resources[] | select(.name | index("serviceaccounts/token"))'